Croupier (film)

-Croupier is a 1998 British neo-noir film directed by Mike Hodges and starring Clive Owen.
+Croupier is a 1998 British thriller film directed by Mike Hodges and starring Clive Owen.
 The film attracted a strong critical following in North America and helped to launch Owen's acting career there.
 It uses interior monologues in the style of many early noir detective films.

 Croupier was released on DVD by Alliance Atlantis in Canada and Image Entertainment in the US.
-It was disqualified from the Academy Awards after it was shown on Dutch television.